Reloaded-Project/Reloaded-II/Docs/InterModCommunication.md

 	_controller = _loader.GetController<IController>();
 }
 ```

+*Unlike required dependencies, the mod loader does not take load order into account with optional dependencies.*

 ### Number of Instances
 **Plugins** are considered a `0 - *` relationship, whereby a request for plugins which inherit from a specific interface may return anywhere between 0 to many plugins originating from various different mods.